demirtasdurmus/mern_boilerplate_w_passport.js/README.md

 #cd over apiserver and open package.json file

-#find "dev": "start \"mongoServer\" \"c:Program Files/MongoDB/Server/4.4/bin/mongod.exe\" && nodemon index.js" this line inside scripts section and change the MongoDb file path(it is the path where your MongoDB lives in)
+#find "dev": "start \"mongoServer\" \"c:Program Files/MongoDB/Server/4.4/bin/mongod.exe\" && nodemon index.js" line inside scripts section and change the MongoDb file path(it is the path where your MongoDB lives in)

 #cd over the root and run the project with "npm run dev" for development